 You need the skills lower on the pyramid to successfully use game management.

 The professional skills around the pyramid are needed to develop the skills in the pyramid and include comportment (how you carry yourself), organizational and prioritization skills (can you get yourself to games?), receiving feedback (getting better), giving feedback (helping others get better), skating (need to keep up) and fitness & nutrition (you have to keep up!)."
-(Excerpt from #therefbook)
+(Excerpt and Skills Pyramid is used with permission from #therefbook)